onur-dogan/Cpp-Examples/README.md

 - It is important to set a default value like `nullptr` to the pointers.
 It might cause critical issues to update a pointer that doesn't have a default value since the value might not point to a valid memory location.
 - `lvalue` simply means an object that has an identifiable location in memory
 - `r-value` simply means, an object that has no identifiable location in memory
+- `char` array constants have a static storage duration (they exist throughout the program)